Royce Wood Studio

 Tortuga, Reverie, and Celtic Knots

 Last year we took a look at three collection from Cincinatti-based Rookwood, focusing on the weird and wonderful shapes of Oasis, Zing, and Starburst.
 Before we settled on those paticular ranges we made a note of a few more that we’d like to cover at Tile Addict in the future, so that’s what we’re doing today!
-Continue reading Tortuga, Reverie, and Celtic Knots
+First up we have Tortuga, a fabulously detailed take … Continue reading Tortuga, Reverie, and Celtic Knots

 Five tiles made from reclaimed materials